Misza508/simple-music-app/README.md

-Welcome to your new TanStack app!
+Welcome to your new Simple music app!
+It's very simple application that shows a list of albums and a songs of each of them.

 # Getting Started